Thanks for visiting 🙂

 Knitting patterns for balaclavas and gloves were issued so that people could make these for the army and navy.

-This not only produced the much-needed items, it gave the people back at home a sense that they were contributing to the war effort.
+This not only produced the much-needed items, but it also gave the people back at home a sense that they were contributing to the war effort.

 The 50’s & The 60's: Haute Couture

-After the war years, money and people were just starting to recover from the terrible losses that had been suffered.
+After the war years, money and people were starting to recover from the terrible losses they'd suffered.

-Knitting received a huge boost because all sorts of new colors and different types of yarn were introduced.
+Knitting received a massive boost because all sorts of new colors and different types of yarn were introduced.

 Thousands of patterns fed the market hungry for designs in bright colors.

 Girls learned to knit in schools, as it was quite a useful skill to have, not just a hobby.

 Many magazines in many different countries included patterns for not just clothes, but blankets, toys, bags, curtains, and other items.
 People made things to sell for a profit.